alitsaberi/slumber/configs/instructions/clean_forehead.md

-1. Gently wash your forehead and temples with mild soap and water to clear away any dirt and dead skin.
+1. Gently wash your forehead and temples with mild soap (or your regular facial cleanser) and water to clear away any dirt and dead skin.

 2. Pat dry with a soft cloth or tissue to make sure your skin is completely dry.